What to eat in Alentejo? 18 typical dishes in Alentejo

 Dogfish soup

-The dogfish soup is a fish soup, very typical of Alentejo.
-This soup resembles the açorda as it is made with bread, but it also includes dogfish, which is a small shark, and aromatic herbs such as coriander or pennyroyal.
+Dogfish soup is a fish soup that is very typical of Alentejo.
+It resembles the açorda, as it is made with bread, but it also includes dogfish, a small shark, and aromatic herbs such as coriander or pennyroyal.

-Like the açorda, this soup has an Arab origin, and it is said that it was a soup that was formerly eaten by the lower classes, as the dogfish was a fish with a pungent smell or taste.
-It was necessary to marinate the fish before cooking it in water, vinegar, and salt, and today there is no need to do this.
+Like the açorda, this soup has an Arab origin.
+It is said that it was formerly eaten by the lower classes, as the dogfish had a pungent smell or taste.
+It was necessary to marinate the fish before cooking it in water, vinegar, and salt, and today, there is no need to do this.
 And it’s delicious, especially for those who like fish soup.

 best dishes in Alentejo